 - Finally, don’t rush math!
 Practice makes perfect.

 Remember when you were a child and your grandmother told you not to "run before you walk"?
 You can apply the same to learning math.
 Pick a learning method you like and stick with it.
 It will make learning math much easier!
-Whether you want to improve mental arithmetic for a Monopoly game with friends or to be free of having to use your phone to do math problems calculations quickly, you should start slowly and take your time.
+Whether you want to improve mental arithmetic for a Monopoly game with friends or to be free of having to use your phone to do math problems and calculations quickly, you should start slowly and take your time.
 Don’t rush!
-Rushing usually leads to mistakes and accidentally skipping an essential step that can land you a bad grade in school.
+Rushing usually leads to mistakes and accidentally skipping an essential step that can result in a bad grade in school.

-Keep in mind that in math you have to start slowly, read the problem carefully, deconstruct each problem step by step, and figure out what you need to do and how to do it to find the answer.
-The best way to find the answer quickly is by asking others for help.
+Keep in mind that in math, you have to start slowly, read the problem carefully, deconstruct each problem step by step, and figure out what you need to do and how to do it to find the answer.
+The best way to find an answer quickly is to ask others for help.
 A teacher will know how to identify the problem and the approach you’ll need to take.
-Take your time learning the basics of arithmetic, the mathematical theories, and apply them with easy problems.
-Once you gain the confidence you can increase the difficulty of each exercise.
-This is how you advance and get better.
+Take your time learning the basics of arithmetic and mathematical theory, and apply them to simple issues.
+Once you gain confidence, you can increase the difficulty of each exercise.
+This is how you advance and get better, by following useful math tips to the letter!

 Online Resources to Improve Your Mental Arithmetic

-You will find math in your life more often than you think, all you have to do is figure out a way to have fun while working with numbers.
-There aren't thousands of ways to get better at math, all you need is to train your mind and practice.
+You will find math in your life more often than you think.
+All you have to do is figure out a way to have fun while working with numbers.
+There aren't thousands of ways to get better at math; all you need is to train your mind and practice.
 This will make you quick with numbers and calculations.
-The brain is a muscle, therefore, you need to care for it accordingly.
+The brain is a muscle; therefore, you need to care for it accordingly.
 There will come a time when you don't even realize how good and fast you've gotten with calculations.
 The student becomes the teacher!
+Check for online Math tutor here on Superprof.

 Thanks alot